kotanrn/Recipes/Sous Vide/Clarified butter.md

 ## Directions
 ```
-Vacuum seal butter in a bag
+Vacuum seal unsalted butter in a bag

 185F for 30 minutes